BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 Galadriel can target the Keeper of the Dungeons with the Banish Magical Power as if it were a **Spirit** model.

-**"Nine for Mortal Men, doomed to die..." --** *Summoned by the Necromancer, the Nazgûl of Dol Guldur have been tasked with slaying the members of the White Council.*
+**"Nine for Mortal Men, doomed to die..." --** *Summoned by the Necromancer, the NazgÃ»l of Dol Guldur have been tasked with slaying the members of the White Council.*

-As soon as the Keeper of the Dungeons is slain, place all nine Nazgûl of Dol Guldur on the board at least 6" away from any Good model.
+As soon as the Keeper of the Dungeons is slain, place all nine NazgÃ»l of Dol Guldur on the board at least 6" away from any Good model.

 **"Are you in need of assistance?" --** *Galadriel has not come to rescue Gandalf alone; Saruman and Elrond have also come to Dol Guldur.*